Gajanan Vijay: Summary

 Maharaj visits Bacchulal Agarwal in the beginning of the chapter, who gifts him considerable items, all of which Maharaj refuses.
 He blesses him on his effort to build a temple of Ram to celebrate Ram Navami.
 A devotee of Sri Gajanan Maharaj, Pitamber Shimpi, was scolded by Maharaj because he wore a tattered dhoti.
 Maharaj later gave him a dupatta to wear.
 Pitamber was scorned for doing so by other fellow devotees.
 Later, Maharaj tells Pitamber to go away from Shegaon to help liberate other people.
 Pitamber leaves Shegaon and reaches Kondholi.
-He sits down under a tree, uttering the saints name.
+He sits down under a tree, uttering the saint's name.
 Ants bothered him, and he began climbing up the tree.
 The inhabitants of Kondholi were skeptical of Pitmbar, and the Deshmukh of the village challenged him to create new leaves on the dry mango tree he was climbing on.
 He prayed fervently to Sri Gajanan Maharaj and leaves sprouted to the Mango tree.
 The villagers took Pitamber in gladly, after he proved his devotion to Maharaj.
 Maharaj later became tired of living in Shegaon, but was convinced not to leave it by Bankatlal and other devotees.
 They decided to build a new monastery for Sri Gajanan Maharaj, and began to organize donating campaigns and construction work.